-Your will may not be the only estate planning document you need
+Your will may not be the only estate planning document you need in California

 Having your end-of-life affairs in order could make your passing easier on your family.
 Your estate plan should include a variety of information that you wish to provide to your family regarding the distribution of your assets and how to handle specific estate-related tasks.
 In order to have a complete estate plan, you may need several different documents.

 One of the primary documents you may want to utilize is your will.
 This document has a versatility that allows you to include a range of information you could find applicable to your estate planning needs.
 However, you may not want to consider your will the place for every detail you want to provide.
 Some information may have a more suitable place elsewhere.

 If you want to plan your funeral ahead of time, leaving the details of your arrangements in your will may not work in your best interests.
 In most cases, the probate process begins after the funeral takes place, which means that your family may not become privy to the information in your will until after you have been laid to rest.
 As a result, your family may not know about your funeral wishes when needed.